-ASO stands for App Store Optimization and helps to improve the visibility of your mobile app on app stores (such as Google Play Store for Android and App Store for iOS).
-With ASO your app has the best chances to rank high in each of those app stores.
+To optimize an app means to improve the visibility of the mobile app on app stores (such as Google Play Store for Android and App Store for iOS).
+With App Store Optimization, your app has the best chances to rank high in each of those app stores.
 Basically, app store optimization can help you to achieve:

 Before you do any app store optimization, it is important to know who your customers are.
 Without having sufficient information about your target customers, all the following steps might become useless.

 So, the first thing you need to do is sit down with your team and analyze your current and potential customers:

 Some questions you might want to answer are the typical demographics such as the user’s age, gender, income, location, etc. Answering all of these questions will help you to master the following steps.

 If you have done SEO before, you probably already know about the power of keywords.
 Just as in SEO (Search Engine Optimization), keywords are a major ranking factor in ASO.
 The basic principle is that you want to use the right keywords in your app listing.
 The right keywords are descriptive of your app and its functions, but also have a high search volume.

 Search volume is an indicator of how often on average a specific keyword is searched for during a month.
 Hence, the higher the search volume, the more people are searching for that keyword.

 Since there is no official keyword tool for app stores, you can use a keyword tool that provides Google’s monthly search volume.
 It will give you a good indication of what people are searching for, and what kind of keywords you should be focusing on.

 The keyword tool Twinword Ideas provides you with all the data you need such as search volume, competition scores, keyword and title scores, as well as smart filters that will make it easy for you to get all the keywords you need for your app store titles and descriptions.
 The keyword tool is powered by A.I. and even lets you filter by user intent or popular topics.
 Try it out for free, no sign-up necessary!